codeenigma/entity-validation-examples/README.md

 Blog post: [Drupal 8 Entity Validation API Examples](https://medium.com/)

-The examples are kept as short and avoid anything that is unrelated to the actual topic of entity validation.
+The examples are kept short and avoid anything that is not related to the actual topic of entity validation.

 ## Example 1: ArticleLimitConstraint